declic29/lusk.bzh-backup/searx/infopage/en/about.md

 ## Why use it?

-- SearXNG may not offer you as personalized results as Google, but it doesn't generate a profile about you.
+- Lusk may not offer you as personalized results as Google, but it doesn't generate a profile about you.
-- SearXNG doesn't care about what you search for, never shares anything with a third-party, and can't be used to compromise you.
+- Lusk doesn't care about what you search for, never shares anything with a third-party, and can't be used to compromise you.
 - SearXNG is free software; the code is 100% open, and everyone is welcome to make it better.